 Tables 4 and 5 show the experimental results for Method 1, and Method 2, respectively.

+As mentioned on ticket #281 and #289, "Different encoder log on Windows and Linux", we are currently retesting method 2 in same enviroment as cross checker.

 Table 4.
 Results of the Method 1 over VTM 5.0